Baseball reports for useful questions

 The reports are static pages on hluska.ca.
 When a report needs generated data, that data can be saved as JSON beside the report and loaded in the browser.
 This keeps the page simple to host, easy to inspect, and practical to update.

-The first report uses this pattern: a low-tech Python script prepares data.json , the report page loads that file, and the browser turns it into summary cards and an accessible table.
+These reports use a simple pattern: a low-tech Python script prepares data.json , the report page loads that file, and the browser turns it into summary cards and an accessible table.

 That structure keeps the reporting honest.
 The page can explain its sources, the generated data can be inspected, and the final result can focus on what the numbers actually say.